GustaMantovani/Anonymous-Request-Using-Tor-Network/README.md

 Additionally, here is a tutorial on how to install Tor and Obfs4proxy: https://community.torproject.org/relay/setup/bridge/archlinux/.
 The torrc configuration file is also included in this GitHub repository and should be saved in '/etc/tor/'.

+To work around systemd hardening, you will also need to set 'NoNewPrivileges=no' in '/usr/lib/systemd/system/tor.service' and then run 'systemctl daemon-reload'.

 Once you have installed all these components, you should be able to run the script and make anonymous requests through the Tor network.